 People with what's considered very bad credit—also called deep subprime borrowers—are not always approved for a car loan.
-Those that are approved pay very high interest rates: an average of 18% for a new car and 18.25% for a used car.
+Those borrowers that are approved will pay very high-interest rates, an average of 18% for a new car, and 18.25% for a used car.

 There are a number of factors that go into calculating a credit score.
 The major factors are your payment history, the amount that you owe compared to your credit limit, how long you've been using credit, how many new credit accounts you have, and your credit mix (or the types of loans you have).

-There are a number of different credit scoring systems, and even within the same system, scores can vary depending on which bureau’s credit report is used.
-Fair Isaac Corp.’s generic FICO scores are the most widely known, but auto lenders also use industry-specific FICO scores, as well as VantageScores.
+There are several different credit scoring systems, and even within the same system, scores can vary depending on which bureau’s credit report is used.
+Fair Isaac Corp.’s generic FICO scores are the most widely known, but auto lenders also use industry-specific FICO scores, and VantageScores.

 How to Improve Your Credit Score